jaVu.co.uk | Articles | Links | Shop | Guides | Route info | News

 60 ft

 .
 Start in the corner 30ft to the right of Divine Comedy.
 Climb the slab, pooly protected, to an overhang.
 Climb the overhang to gain a ramp which is followed to the top.
 Belay off stakes.
-Gareth Palmer and Kevin Lowry, 7/6/06
+FA Gareth Palmer and Kevin Lowry, 7/6/06

 Oceans HVS 5a #